 Airport Carbon Accreditation was introduced into the Asia-Pacific region in November 2011, in partnership with ACI Europe and with the support of ACI World.

-As at March 2018 only 37 airports worldwide and five airports in the Asia Pacific region, including Sunshine Coast Airport, have been accredited at Level 3+ Neutrality.
+Only 63 airports worldwide, including Sunshine Coast Airport, have been accredited at Level 3+ Neutrality.

 The journey to carbon neutrality